parisepigenetics/RASflow_EDC/README.md

 ## length of 'CONTROL' should agree with that of 'TREAT'
 ## what you fill in there should agree with the "group" column in metadata.tsv

-FILTER: yes  # Filter out low expressed transcripts/genes or not? (yes or no) It's better to be set to "yes".
+FILTER: yes  # Filter out low expressed transcripts/genes or not? (yes or no).
+It's generally  better to be set to "yes".
 ```

 When this file is fully adapted to your experimental set up and needs, you can start the workflow by running: